tconbeer/harlequin/src/harlequin/components/help_screen.md

 ### Results Viewer Bindings

+- ctrl+c: Copy selected data to the clipboard.

 #### Switching Tabs

 - j: Switch to the previous tab.
 - k: Switch to the next tab.

 #### Moving the Cursor

 - up,down,left,right: Move the cursor one cell.